Centeno448/js-fundamentals/tier-1/testing.md

 ```

 ## `afterEach`
-This method will be ran after each of the tests in the suite are ran.
-Usefull for cleaning up temporary state used in tests.
+This method will be ran after each of the tests in the suite are ran. useful for cleaning up temporary state used in tests.

 ``` js
 const globalDatabase = makeGlobalDatabase();